-All we hear from the media lately is how expensive it is to live in Toronto and as someone who lives and works in this wonderful city, I’ll admit that it’s not cheap.
+All we hear from the media lately is how expensive it is to live in Toronto, and as someone who lives and works in this beautiful city, I’ll admit that it’s not cheap.
 That said, nor are most big cities.
-So instead of just moaning about how bad we have it like everyone else does, we thought we’d try a different approach.
+So instead of just moaning about how bad we have it as everyone else does, we thought we’d try a different approach.

 Ready?
 Let’s begin!

 This is an easy concept when it comes to saving cash, and however, many Torontonians still don’t do this.
 Budgeting can seem like a complicated task that no one wants to do, but with apps like Mint and KOHO, it can be as simple as grabbing your morning coffee.
 Monitoring your spending on an app should help you start to manage your money better.

 Get rid of or reevaluate your services and subscriptions

 If you have any monthly subscriptions, you don’t use them.
 It’s time to get rid of them.
 Your fun monthly underwear or cosmetics subscription boxes may seem like a small harmless investment in exchange for an exciting package.
 However, you don’t NEED these things, and the fees can quickly add up.
 The same goes for your services.
 Be sure to do your research on this topic.
 If you feel you’re paying too much for the Internet or TV, chances are you are.
 Do your research on different providers.

 Get to know your neighbourhood to save on entertainment